-Units earned with a letter grade may be transferred into a Claremont Lincoln University or Claremont School of Theology degree program, provided that a certificate has not been awarded.
-Once a certificate has been awarded, units cannot be applied toward a degree.
+Units earned with a letter grade of "B" or higher may be transferred into a Claremont Lincoln University or Claremont School of Theology degree program, provided that the units have not already been applied to a completed degree.
+When non-degree units are transferred into a degree, students will need to pay the difference between non-degree tuition and the tuition rate for the degree program.
 Units taken at the 3000-level cannot be transferred into a doctoral degree.
 Students wishing to transfer their certificate credits into a degree program must complete a formal application process through the Office of Admissions.
 Depending on the degree program and area of concentration, certificate courses may or may not satisfy specific requirements in the degree program.
 Students transferring units into a degree program are responsible for fulfilling all degree requirements.